-After deciding to focus on K-5 teachers, we started ordering the tasks from least important to most important.
-At the end, it came down to voting between two topics: Planning Curriculums and Diversity+Inclusion.
-After a vote, we decided to tackle the task of bringing Diversity+Inclusion (D&I) education to K-5 classrooms using AI.
+We brainstormed and ordered the tasks from least important to most important.
+After a vote, we decided to tackle the task of bringing Diversity+Inclusion (D&I) education to K-5 classrooms.

 At IDEO, they structure a How Might We question (HMW) to guide the brainstorming session.
 HMWs are formatted in a way that it addresses the user group, problem to be solved, and the context.
 At the end of the session, our team decided to answer:

 "How Might We help K-5 teachers identify and educate their student on current social/D&I issues that exist in their classroom while also educating them about the topics?"

 After we decided on the HMW that we will focus on, we each took 10 minutes to brainstorm ideas on how to address the problem at hand.
 Each member presented their ideas, discussed the feasibility and application of AI to the solution, and grouped similar ideas together.

 After voting, a new idea that came from grouping similar ideas together was chosen!
 We decided to create a pet plant that grows and shrinks based on the knowledge input.
 Specifically, we decided to use voice-recognition and speech-detection to record statements that are considered discriminatory based on race, gender, or religion.